 Storage of information

 Water Hygiene Centre operations are based in the UK.
-We store our data within the European Union (EU) and the USA through our CRM partners, who have a robust privacy programme that is designed to align with many regions’ data hosting needs, including data-handling processes which meet rigorous policy requirements.
+We store our data within the European Union (EU) through our CRM partners, who have a robust privacy programme that is designed to align with many regions’ data hosting needs, including data-handling processes which meet rigorous policy requirements.

 Payment card Security